i-translation/dnsguide/chapter1.md

 1 - The DNS protocol
 ====================

-We'll start out by investigating the DNS protocol and use our knowledge thereof to implement a simple client.
+We'll start out by investigating (研究) the DNS protocol and use our knowledge thereof (由此 ) to implement a simple client.

 Conventionally, DNS packets are sent using UDP transport and are limited to 512 bytes.
-As we'll see later, both of those rules have exceptions: DNS can be used over TCP as well, and using a mechanism known as eDNS we can extend the packet size.
+As we'll see later, both of those rules have exceptions: DNS can be used over TCP as well, and using a mechanism (方法｜机制) known as eDNS we can extend the packet size.
 For now, we'll stick to the original specification, though.

 DNS is quite convenient in the sense that queries and responses use the same